by Karen Campbell, specialist in personalised nutrition for endurance runners; from beginners to professionals.

 Do you struggle to re-establish your energy levels after your running training?
 Recovery Nutrition for Runners is VITAL.

-Muscle glycogen restoration is considered one of the principle aims of recovery nutrition for endurance runners.
-This is to help re-establish peak athletic performance in subsequent training sessions.
+Restoring muscle glycogen is one of the principle aims of recovery nutrition for runners, especially endurance runners.
+This helps re-establish peak athletic performance in subsequent training sessions.

 - Reduced Sports Performance

 Carbohydrate is the principle energy source for endurance runners as it is converted in the body, to glucose (for energy) and glycogen (stored energy).

 Glycogen is stored predominantly in the muscles and liver.
 However, during endurance running these glycogen stores are greatly depleted because they are converted into glucose for energy.